Musée de l’Œuvre Notre-Dame

 Hailed a ‘Versailles in miniature’, this opulent 18th-century residence is replete with treasures.
 The basement Musée Archéologique ...

 Slap-bang on Strasbourg's main square, medieval icon Maison Kammerzell serves well-executed Alsatian cuisine like baeckeoffe and...

-Victor Hugo declared it a ‘gigantic and delicate marvel’; Goethe professed that its ‘loftiness is linked to its beauty’; and, no matter the angle or time of day, you too will be captivated by Strasbourg’s centrepiece Gothic cathedral.
-At once immense and intricate, the red-sandstone cathedral is a riot of filigree stonework and flying buttresses, leering gargoyles and lacy spires.
+Victor Hugo declared it a ‘gigantic and delicate marvel’; Goethe professed that its ‘loftiness is linked to its beauty’; and, no matter the angle or time of day, you too will be captivated by this red sandstone monolith, which is at once immense and intricate.

 A spiral staircase twists up to the 66m-high viewing platform , from which the tower and its Gothic openwork spire soar another 76m.
 As Hugo put it: ‘From the belfry, the view is wonderful.
 Strasbourg lays at your feet, the old city of tiled triangular roof tops and gable windows, interrupted by towers and churches as picturesque as those of any city in Flanders.’

 The west facade , most impressive if approached from rue Mercière, was completed in 1284, but the 142m spire – the tallest of its time – was not in place until 1439; its southern companion was never built.